TarikVu/StudyStack/study-notes/express-notes.md

 - **Query Parameters**: Filter or modify data (e.g., `/products?category=electronics`).
 - **Request Body**: Submit or update data (e.g., `{ "name": "John Doe" }` in a `POST` request).

-Each type is suited to different tasks in web development, helping structure and manage data flow in your applications.